optional garnish: sliced scallions or chopped fresh cilantro leaves

-In a large bowl or large gallon ziplock bag, combine the soy sauce, hoisin cause, cane vinegar, onion, garlic, brown sugar, salt, and pepper.
+In a large bowl or large gallon ziplock bag, combine the soy sauce, hoisin sauce, cane vinegar, lemon juice, onion, garlic, brown sugar, salt, and pepper.

 Marinate in the refrigerator for at least 4 hours, up to overnight.